 Educating your extensions clients ahead of their holidays is key at this time of year, and thanks to the popularity of reality tv shows like Love Island it continues to be a hot topic.
 We spoke to Remi Cachet’s super stylists to find out what you should be telling your clients about the sun, sea and hair extensions…

 What are the top three things to tell your extensions clients when they are beach-bound?

 1) Tie your hair up to avoid salty seas and chlorinated pools.
 It will also help avoid the ends of your hair rubbing the suncream off your body, which can change its colour.

 2) Protect your hair from the sun by wearing a hat.

 3) Don’t forget to invest in some sachets of Malibu C (see more below!).

 So how does suncream affect hair extensions?

-We are all aware of sun tan cream staining clothes, but SPF protection could also be staining your extension clients’ hair too.
+We are all aware of fake-tan staining clothes, but SPF protection could also be staining your extension clients’ hair too.
 Dyed blonde hair or blonde hair extensions are particularly susceptible to discolouration; turning pink or orange in patches at the ends of their hair – as seen on Love Island!
-Those with darker locks, may notice a slight change in colour, but the effect is much more noticeable on blonde hair which has been subject to more processing.
+Those with darker locks may notice a slight change in colour, but the effect is much more noticeable on blonde hair which has been subject to more processing.